-In table 2.5.B, if we analyse the average household income by urban/rural and by quintiles, we see that different income class households have the same pattern likewise the expenditure pattern.
-Among total households 20% households of highest income level, are having the average income more than three & half times than the lowest income level of 20% households in urban areas and nearly less than three times than the households in rural areas, which are having the same income level.
-The income ratio between urban and rural households is also on the same pattern as is observed for expenditure pattern.
-Rural income has increased by 37.8% which is primarily due to the reason that in 2004-05 income particularly in rural areas was not collected in the detailed format usually adopted for HIES
+In table 2.5.B, the analyses of the average household income by urban/rural and by quintiles, indicates that different income class households have the same pattern likewise the expenditure pattern.
+Among total households, 20% households of highest income level are having the average income more than three times as compared to lowest income level of 20% households in urban areas and nearly less than three times than the households in rural areas, which are having the same income level.
+The income ratios between urban and rural households have on the same pattern as is observed for expenditure pattern.
+Rural income has increased by 17.28%.